I’ve always had a slight obsession with, every now and then, doing a ‘complete’ review of something. Over the years I’ve done things like:

 - Partial Feed – In order for me to read a blog, an absolute must is that the blog has to publish a full RSS feed.
 I subscribe to a lot of blogs, so I want the full article available to me in my RSS reader.
-It’s a common strategy to publish a ‘partial feed’ with the idea that people will click in to the article, thus boosting the number of visitors and page views.
-While that is certainly a sound strategy, I won’t read a blog that does it.
-The way I look at it is that I will give you the clicks and visits if I like the article enough to click in so that I can either share it on social media or leave a comment.
+This is a nitpicky thing, I know, but it’s always been a rule of mine.

 - No Feed – RSS certainly took a big hit a few years ago when Google shut down their Reader service.
 Apparently a lot of the newbies have decided that RSS is too old school, and don’t have a feed on their site.
 The hot thing now is to direct people to an e-mail list, which again, is all and well, but I don’t have time to wade through an inbox full of e-mails.
 I prefer the one-stop shopping approach.

 - Suspicious – There were some sites that my firewall or browser blocked and marked as spam or suspicious.
 I wasn’t going to dig deeper to find out if it was true or not.